spacetelescope/PASTIS/README.md

 '/home/<some-path>/.config/matplotlib/matplotlibrc'
 ```
 Opening up this file will show you a template rc file like described in the [matplotlib documentation for these settings](https://matplotlib.org/3.1.1/tutorials/introductory/customizing.html#the-matplotlibrc-file).
-To set your image origin permanently to the lower left for whenever you plot anything with `maplotlib`, search for `image.origin`
+To set your image origin permanently to the lower left for whenever you plot anything with `matplotlib`, search for `image.origin`
 within that file, delete the `#` which is commenting it out and set it to `lower`:
 ```bash
 image.origin : lower